rstudio/renv/README.md

 your question has already been addressed.
 If it hasn’t, please feel free to ask on the [RStudio Community forums](https://community.rstudio.com).

-If you believe you’ve found a bug in renv, please file a bug (and, if possible, a [reproducible example](https://reprex.tidyverse.org)) at
+If you believe you’ve found a bug in renv, please file an issue (and, if possible, a [reproducible example](https://reprex.tidyverse.org)) at
 <https://github.com/rstudio/renv/issues>.